cndofx/mh-rise-ct/README.md

-# MHR: Sunbreak Cheat Table
+# MHR: Sunbreak Cheat Table (currently broken)

+Sunbreak title update 1 changed a ton of stuff behind the scenes, and fixing all my old scripts is going to be a lot more effort than just updating the signature scans.
+Most stuff in the table no longer works and it may stay that way for a while.

+---

 Very early work in progress still, many things may be broken.
 Back up your save before use, I'm not responsible for any lost or corrupted save data.